The Gambling Act gives the council a number of important regulatory functions including:

 The Gambling Act 2005, requires this Authority to publish a Statement of Gambling Licensing Policy setting out how it will administer it’s functions under the Act when dealing with gambling in activities which include:-

 - Small Society Lotteries

 This policy was finalised after taking into account responses received from various organisations and agencies, and will be subject to a further review no later than 3 years from the effective date.
 The policy is effective from the 31st January 2016.

 If you intend to apply for a premises licence please download a copy of the Gambling Application Form.

 If you hold a Premises Licence issued under the Licensing Act 2003 you may notify the licensing section that you intend to have 2 or less gambling machines.
 Please also use this form if you have Transfered the Premises Licence into your name/ company name and the gambling permit needs to be updated.
 The one off fee for the notification of 2 or less gambling machines is £50:00.

 Takeaway premises without alcohol may not have Gambling Machines.

-If you need any further information please contact the Licensing Section
+If you need any further information;

 This authority is under a duty to protect the public funds it administers, and to this end may use the information you have provided for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
 For further information, see NFI information on MCC website